-Students are expected to meet the behavioral expectations of the Boys and Girls Club.
-The Boys and Girls Club has rules and expectations for conduct and behavior.
-These same rules apply to students participating in the 21st CCLC program.
+Students are expected to meet school behavioral expectations.
+Every school has a handbook outlining school rules and expectations for conduct and behavior.
+The same rules that apply during the regular school also apply during afterschool programming.
 Misbehavior on the bus may result in a discipline referral as well.
-Students that are not successful in meeting the behavioral expectations of 21st CCLC programming will go through the following process to ensure that they receive the services they need.
+We have a clear procedure for students that are not meeting our behavioral expectations.
+Students that are not successful in 21st CCLC program will go through the following process to ensure that they receive the services they need.